OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/getting_started.md

 ## System Requirements

-DPULSE is built on Python and designed to run across various environments.
+DPULSE-CLI is built on Python and designed to run across various environments.
 To ensure stability and full functionality, your system must meet the following criteria:

 | Requirement | Details |
 |-------------|---------|